If you’re wondering what not to do in Ireland, this guide will come in handy.

 Another of the things not to do in Ireland is to assume that, as the country is small, getting around Ireland will be easy.

-Ireland is full of contrast.
-It’s a real melting pot of old and new, with modern cities sitting side by side with old-school towns and villages.
+Ireland is a real melting pot of old and new, with modern cities sitting side by side with old-school towns and villages.

-So, while it’s easy enough to get around Dublin or Belfast using trams, buses, and trains, reaching some of the more remote areas is a little trickier.
+So, while it’s easy enough to get around Dublin or Belfast using trams, buses, and trains, reaching some of the more remote areas can be a little trickier.

 To be blunt, the public transportation in Ireland can be awful.
 Places like County Donegal and southwest County Cork are packed full of incredible attractions, but you’ll almost always have to drive to them.